gelldur/EventBus/README.md

 ```

 Listener is identified by `token`.
 Token is returned from EventBus::listen methods.
-We can register multiple listeners on one token.
+We can register multiple listeners on one token:
 ```cpp
 Dexode::EventBus bus;
 Dexode::Event<int> event{"simple"};